pxigelewis/business-card/README.md

-# business-card
+# Business Card/About Me Card Project

-Small business card/about me project
+This is a small business card project made using React.
+It features some contact information as well as an About, Interests, and Footer section.